Rifle Middle School students reflect on summer, new school year

 “I know we didn’t have to do that last year, but I’m still glad that’s the normal feeling year,” he said.
 “And I’m just excited for all the adventures ahead.”

-Perdue said he can’t wait to see what he learns in social studies because he loves history.
+Perdue said he can’t wait to see what he learns in social studies, because he loves history.

 SUMMER TIME